 Know the ground

-The DBS chief innovation officer was view that for fintech firms selling to organisations, these startups must sell their clients a product that aligns with their vision.
+The DBS chief innovation officer was of the view that for fintech startups selling to organisations, they needed to sell their clients a product aligned with their clients’ vision.
 And achieving this requires that entrepreneurs understand the internal mechanisms of that organisation, as well as their relevant industry and corporate ecosystem.
 Salespeople need the ability to manage multi-level, multifunctional relationships, as well understand relational and business dynamics.
 This is reflected in the contemporary sales process, he explained.